-A Complete Guide To Begin Planning A Trip To Ireland
+A Complete Guide to Planning A Trip to Ireland

 Whether you’re just in the midst of planning a trip to Ireland, have already booked your tickets, or are just days away from your departure to visit Ireland, there are some key things to note before your visit that will help you be prepared for the roads and weather and also inspire you to enjoy Irish dining and step out of the cities for the countryside of Ireland.

-Traveling to both Northern Ireland & the Republic of Ireland
+Traveling to Northern Ireland & the Republic of Ireland

 - Currency: Northern Ireland uses the Pound Sterling (£) and the Republic of Ireland uses the Euro (€).